joshua-jerred/Giraffe/docs/Doxygen/pages/mainpage.md

 - [Utility Config Types]()
     - Common configuration data types.
 - [Utility Data Stream]()
-    - Used by the data module and extensions to pass data between the two
+    - Used by the data module and extensions to pass data between the two.
 - [Utility Timer]()
     - Super simple timer library usec by the flight runner in the flight loop.